greyorange-labs/pact_erlang/README.md

 pact-erlang
 =====

-An erlang library for contract testing using pact ffi and generating consumer pacts
+An erlang library for contract testing using pact ffi and generating consumer pacts.

+This library should be considered alpha quality.
+It is not yet feature complete and the API is subject to change.

 Docs: https://hexdocs.pm/pact_erlang/readme.html